xsdk-project/MathPackagesTraining2020/_lessons/nonlinear_solvers_petsc/lesson.md

 Blah blah blah.

-## Hands-on Examples: Solving the driven cavity problem with Newton's method
+## Hands-On: Solving the driven cavity problem with Newton's method

 In the first set of examples, we will use (inexact) Newton methods to solve the driven cavity problem, SNES `ex19`.